Heard the one about the Kenyan, Israeli, Aussie, Kiwi and American? They are all touring with the British & Irish Lions in South Africa this summer.

 O’Brien, who was born in Westport, also became a Test player against the country in which he was born.

-Flutey, who played against the Lions in 2005 as a replacement for Wellington, was born in Wairarapa and will become only the second player to play for and against the British and Irish tourists when he makes his debut for McGeechan’s men.
+Flutey, who played against the Lions in 2005 as a replacement for Wellington, was born in Wairarapa and becAme only the second player to play for and against the British and Irish tourists when he made his debut for McGeechan’s men against the Royal XV last Saturday.

 The first player to achieve that feat was Tom Reid.
 The Limerick lock played for the 1955 Lions before emigrating to Canada, where he played for Eastern Canada against the 1959 tourists.